guillemsenabre/Reality-Gap-reduction-TFG/README.md

 - **Actuators:**
   - Compatible with both MG995 and MG996R.
 MG996R is recommended for its upgraded torque and precision.
+  - In `Implementation/esp32/web_server/` I created an esp32 web server to calibrate the motors.
+If you need to use it, just connect the MG996R/MG995 to the ESP32, upload the `web_server.ino` file and run it.
+A website will open on your default browser with a slide bar to calibrate your motor.

 - **Breadboard:**
   - Useful for testing connections.